-Even if the Auto-detect fails to work and page URLs are not showing a pattern, you can still create a pagination action manually.
+Even if the Auto-detect fails to work and page URLs do not show a pattern, you can still manually create a pagination action.

-XPath knowledge is not mandatory but is extremely helpful to create a task that does exactly what you need in Octoparse.
-Check out What is XPath and how to use it in Octoparse to learn more about how to use XPath to create the perfect web scraper.
+TIP: XPath knowledge is not mandatory but is extremely helpful to create a task that does exactly what you need in Octoparse.
+Check out What is XPath and how to use it in Octoparse to learn more about using XPath to create the perfect web scraper.

-1) Copy and paste the current page URL (http://www.enzolifesciences.com/product-listing/?product_type=Antibodies&application=&text=) to your own browser (e.g. Chrome).
-Now, you need to download a browser add-on tool called the XPath Helper.
+- Copy and paste the current page URL (http://www.enzolifesciences.com/product-listing/?product_type=Antibodies&application=&text=) to your browser (e.g., Chrome).

-3) Locate the page numbers on the web page, right-click the page-number link "1" and select the Inspect option.
+- Locate the page numbers on the web page, right-click page 1 and select the Inspect option.

 This is the XPath you've copied:

-6) Looking at the source code you can find that page-2 is located one line below the page-1 element.
+- Looking at the source code, you can find that page 2 is located one line below the page-1 element.

-Using XPath Syntax "following-sibling" which tracks for the next following node down the line, you can modify the copied XPath for the page-1 element to one that tracks the page following it (page-2 in this case).
+Using XPath Syntax following-sibling, which tracks for the next following node down the line, you can modify the copied XPath for the page-1 element to one that follows the page following it (page-2 in this case).

-So the correct XPath that is always to go locate the next page following the current page is:
+The correct XPath that is always to locate the next page following the current page is:

-Enter the correct XPath to the Query section of the XPath Helper, you can see that page "2" is correctly located using the XPath.
+Enter the correct XPath to the Query section of the XPath Helper, and you'll find that page 2 is correctly located using the XPath.